browser icon

 Selland’s

-Selland’s has three locations: H St at 53rd St in East Sacramento, Broadway and 10th St in Upper Land Park, and in the El Dorado Hills Town Center.
+Selland’s has two locations: H St at 53rd St in East Sacramento, & Broadway and 10th St in Upper Land Park.
 Selland’s is a great place for a variety of food including pizzas, pastas, burgers, sandwiches, soups, salads, brisket, meatloaf, chicken, and more.
 Plus, they have cases with both ready-to-eat hot and cold foods.
 Selland’s also offers a weekly dinner for 2 special with a bottle of wine, so check out their website for the latest offering.

 Casa East Sac